grefel/extendscriptApiDocTransformations/README.md

 2. Please note: For a readable output format you've to set up an [DITA-OT Transformation](http://dita-ot.github.io/).

 ### Create Sublime Text Code Completions
-1. Transform DOM Structure to DITA Topics to Sublime Text Code Completionswith `dom2sublimeCodeCompletion.xsl`
+1. Transform DOM Structure to DITA Topics to Sublime Text Code Completions with `dom2sublimeCodeCompletion.xsl`.
+Use the result from `fixDom.xsl`.
+Create a `jsx.sublime-completions` file and put this into your Sublime Text Packages folder
+On Windows: `\Users\[Username]\AppData\Roaming\Sublime Text 3\Packages`
+On MacOS: ``/Library/Application Support/Sublime Text 3/Packages`

 ### License